Scholarship Skills Winter 2013

 Rubric for talks

-You will learn to both read and write papers, such as conference and journal articles; You will learn to both listen to and prepare and deliver oral presentations.
+You will learn to both read and write papers, such as conference and journal articles; you will learn to both listen to and prepare and deliver oral presentations.
 You will also learn skills that will prepare you for your career as a scholar: how to choose a thesis topic, and how to write a thesis; how to be an effective reviewer of material written by others; how to prepare yourself for the job hunt in academia or industry when you graduate.
-When you’re through with this course you should have a feel for the tasks and activities of modern scholars.
+When you’re through with this course you should have a feel for the tasks and activities of modern scholars in informatics.

-Class meets: Winter Quarter 2013.
+Class meets: Winter Quarter 2020.

 Instructors:

-• Andrew Black, office: FAB 115-10, phone 503-725-2411
+• Andrew Black, office: FAB 115-10, ’phone 503-725-2411

 Links